Rule-34/App/README.md

 # Rule 34 App (PWA)

-App to enjoy all Rule 34 sites combined in a mobile-friendly experience
+Browse the most popular boorus in the Rule 34 App

 ## Visit it